nolanwinsman/UndergradJobHuntHandbook/docs/resume.md

 One of the most difficult aspects of building a good resume as an undergrad is having enough experience to fill out one page.
 Here are a few things you can do to add experience for your resume.

 - Teach yourself a programming language.
 You do not have to become a master at the language.
-In my opinion, if you can program Dr. Schrum's Programming Languages Project 1 Java Overview(The one where you have to do like six tasks to learn the language) in another language like [Rust](https://www.rust-lang.org/) or [Lua](https://www.lua.org/), then you know enough to put it on your resume.
+In my opinion, if you can program Dr. Schrum's Programming Languages Project 1 Java Overview(The one where you have to do like six tasks to learn the language) in another language like
+  [Rust](https://www.rust-lang.org/), [Lua](https://www.lua.org/), or [Go](https://go.dev/tour/welcome/1) then you know enough to put it on your resume.
 - Teach yourself [Markdown](https://www.markdownguide.org/).
 It takes maybe 30 minutes to understand 90% or Markdown, you've probably used it before on your projects README.
-This document is written in MARKDOWN.
+This document is written in Markdown
 - Join a club at school.
 To be honest this won't be a massive benefit to your resume, but it does look good and fill out some space.
 - Get a job.
 If you're about to graduate, it might be too late.
 For pretty much everyone else, if you've never had a normal job, you should get one.
 A single _grunt work_ job looks ingredible on your resume.
 For me I worked at a Golf Course and put that on my resume.
 If you're worried about time commitment, get a summer job or an on campus job.